daisygunn/grow-restaurant/README.md

 - An informative website, with information that is easy-to-find & concise
 - Current & up-to-date menus, with essential information such as price, allergens and dietary info
 - A booking form to make reservation enquiries with the restaurant
+- A way to contact the restaurant
+- The ability to make a user account to manage their reservations

 This website will offer all of these things whilst also allowing for intuitive navigation and comfortability of use.

-Due to the age group of the users, it is assumed that most users will be viewing the site on their mobile phones and therefore creating something responsive is integral to the design, I have used Bootstrap elements & custom CSS to allow for this.
+Due to the age group of the users, it is assumed that most users will be viewing the site on their mobile phones and therefore creating something responsive is integral to the design, I have used Bootstrap grids and elements & custom CSS to allow for this.

 ## User Stories
 Please find all my defined user stories & their acceptance criteria [here](https://github.com/daisygunn/grow-restaurant/issues)